shreeramdrao/schema-mapper-cleaner/README.md

 streamlit run app.py
 ```

-The app will be available at `http://localhost:8501`
+The app will be available at **http://localhost:8501**

+---

+## ☁️ Deployment

+To deploy on **Streamlit Cloud**:

+1. Push your code and datasets to GitHub.
+2. Go to [Streamlit Cloud](https://share.streamlit.io/) and connect your repo.
+3. Set the entrypoint as `app.py`.
+4. Ensure `requirements.txt` is included.

+That’s it — the app will be live on your Streamlit Cloud URL.

+---

 ## 📊 Usage Workflow